OP-TEE/optee_os/documentation/optee_design.md

 The caller of `condvar_signal()` or `condvar_broadcast()` should hold the mutex associated with the condition variable to guarantee that a waiter doesn't miss the signal.

-## Big lock
-OP-TEE is currently designed for one active thread at a time.
-As an intermediate step towards multiple concurrent threads a *big lock* mutex is used.

-The *big lock* mutex keeps secure world effectively single threaded.
-The *big lock* is taken just before the SMC handler is called and released when the function has returned.
-A thread may temporarily unlock the *big lock* lock when concurrency can be enabled.
-The *big lock* should be back in the locked state before the SMC handler returns.

-The *big lock* is released when a thread does RPC and reacquired when RPC returns.
-If the thread doing RPC holds other mutexes at that time or if the *big lock* isn't held the *big lock* is unchanged.

 # 5. MMU
 ## Translation tables